 In the late 1960’s, while working to serve the local community, Padre Bertoldo and Ms. Archimbaud identified a significant need for both education and medical care in the small village of Nuevo Progresso.
 They established a makeshift clinic, a dispensary pharmacy and a sewing school for women and girls.

-In the early 1970’s they met Jack Younger.
-He also recognized that the needs of the people (primarily indigenous Maya) in this region were much greater and that a larger effort was necessary.
-Through his contacts in the United States, Mr. Younger raised the initial $100,000 to fund the construction of the hospital and the project began in 1972, with local Guatemalans helping to build the initial structure.
+In the early 1970’s they met Jack Younger who also recognized that the needs of the people (primarily indigenous Maya) in this region were much greater and required a larger effort.
+Through his contacts in the United States, Mr. Younger raised the initial $100,000 to fund the construction of the hospital.
+The project began in 1972, with local Guatemalans helping to build the initial structure.

 Padre Bertoldo and Jack Younger remained a driving force behind the hospital until their passing, Mr. Younger in 2014 and Padre Bertoldo in 2004.